-Section 33-Any local church may receive members on six months' probation or longer, provided such members answer affirmatively the questions in Section 29, ¶2-7 of the Manual.
+Section 33.
+Any local church may receive members on six months' probation or longer, provided such members answer affirmatively the questions in Section 29, ¶1, (1)-(6), of the Manual.
 However, such probationers shall not hold any church office nor vote on any church matter.
-At the expiration of the probationary period all probationers who come into full membership must take the church covenant in the public service.
+At the expiration of the probationary period all probationers who come into full membership must take the church covenant in the public service [Section 30].

-Reception of Members by Letter Section 34-Persons coming from other denominations by letter shall not be received unless fully recommended, and they shall receive the same examination and be passed upon in the same way as all new members (Section 28).
+Reception of Members by Letter

+Section 34.
+Persons coming from other denominations by letter shall not be received unless fully recommended, and they shall receive the same examination and be passed upon in the same way as all new members [Section 28].

-Section 35-Members of the Pilgrim Holiness Church in good and regular standing who present letters of transfer from some other church of our denomination (Section 37) within sixty days of the date of issue of such letter, shall be received directly into the church; whereupon the church receiving such member shall notify the church which issued the letter of transfer.
+Section 35.
+Members of the Pilgrim Holiness Church in good and regular standing who present letters of transfer [Section 37] within 60 days of the date of issue of such letter, shall be received directly into the church; whereupon the church receiving such member shall notify the church which issued the letter of transfer.